-The SGIA program started in 2005 with annual, competitive solicitations open to state, local, regional, and tribal governments (and non-profits that have partnered with a governmental entity) that wanted to incorporate smart growth techniques into their future development.
-Beginning in 2015, EPA will work with regional staff to identify and select communities rather than issue a Request for Letters of Interest.
+The SGIA program started with annual, competitive solicitations open to state, local, regional, and tribal governments (and nonprofits that partnered with a governmental entity) that wanted to incorporate smart growth techniques into their future development.
+Beginning in 2015, EPA is working with regional staff to identify and select communities rather than issue a Request for Letters of Interest.

-- To support communities interested in implementing smart growth policies;
+- Supporting communities interested in implementing smart growth policies.

-- To create regional examples of smart growth that can catalyze similar projects in the area; and
+- Creating regional examples of smart growth that can catalyze similar projects in the area.

 Communities that have received assistance